RS-232: Signal rate selection

 The DTE or DCE can specify use of a "high" or "low" signaling rate.
 The rates, as well as which device will select the rate, must be configured in both the DTE and DCE.
-The prearranged device selects the high rate by setting pin 23 to ON.
+The prearranged device selects the high rate by setting the Data Signal Rate Selector (DSRS, pin 23) signal to ON.
+Sometimes called Data Rate Select (DRS), this signal should not be confused with the more commonly used Data Set Ready (DSR, pin 6).

 Loopback testing

 Many DCE devices have a loopback capability used for testing.
 When enabled, signals are echoed back to the sender rather than being sent on to the receiver.
-If supported, the DTE can signal the local DCE (the one it is connected to) to enter loopback mode by setting pin 18 to ON, or the remote DCE (the one the local DCE is connected to) to enter loopback mode by setting pin 21 to ON.
+If supported, the DTE can signal the local DCE (the one it is connected to) to enter loopback mode by setting Local Loop (LL, pin 18) to ON, or the remote DCE (the one the local DCE is connected to) to enter loopback mode by setting Remote Loop (RL, pin 21) to ON.
 The latter tests the communications link, as well as both DCEs.
-When the DCE is in test mode, it signals the DTE by setting pin 25 to ON.
+When the DCE is in test mode, it signals the DTE by setting Test Indicator (TI, pin 25) to ON.

 A commonly used version of loopback testing does not involve any special capability of either end.
 A hardware loopback is simply a wire connecting complementary pins together in the same connector (see loopback).

 Loopback testing is often performed with a specialized DTE called a bit error rate tester (or BERT).